Dark energy and inflation invoked in CCGG by locally contorted space-time: Summary and conclusions

 \subsection{Acknowledgments}

-This work has been supported by the Walter Greiner Gesellschaft zur Förderung der physikalischen Grundlagenforschung e.V.\, DV and JK especially thanks the Fueck-Stiftung for support. \\ The authors also wish to thank Dirk Kehm for helping with the Hubble diagram analysis, and Horst Stöcker, Eduardo Guendelman, David Benisty, Patrick Liebrich, Julia Lienert, Peter Hess and Matthias Hanauske for stimulating discussions.
+This work has been supported by the Walter Greiner Gesellschaft zur Förderung der physikalischen Grundlagenforschung e.V.\, DV and JK especially thanks the Fueck-Stiftung for support. \\ The authors also wish to thank Dirk Kehm for helping with the Hubble diagram analysis, and Horst Stöcker, Andreas Redelbach, Eduardo Guendelman, David Benisty, Patrick Liebrich, Julia Lienert, Peter Hess and Matthias Hanauske for stimulating discussions. \\ This is a pre-print of an article published in The European Physical Journal Plus.
+The final authenticated version is available online at: https://doi.org/[DOI: 10.1140/epjp/s13360-020-00415-7].

 \counterwithin{figure}{subsection} \counterwithin{equation}{subsection}